HpcDataLab/AdaptingToaShiftingPlanet/README.md

 The original uploaded split files (`drosera_joint.csv`, `drosera_train.csv`, `drosera_test.csv`) were preserved under `precomputed/`.
 They are not used by default because the generic script regenerates paper-aligned 75% calibration / 25% testing splits from `occurrences_clean.csv`.

-## Important data note

-The updated archive contains **39 species folders**, matching the species count described in the associated paper.
-The previously missing species ID `20` is now included as `20_viridis`.
-The file `docs/missing_species.csv` is retained for traceability and currently contains no missing species entries.

 ## Methodological alignment